 Defining Your Event

-The identity of your event is defined by the way key elements come together to create a bigger picture that represents value to the people who attend, both in the lead up to your event and on event day.
+The identity of your event is defined by its purpose, who it is aiming to attract, its format and venue, how you promote it, and the way these key elements come together to create a bigger picture that represents value to the people who attend, both in the lead up to and on event day.
 Your event’s identity also tells a story to those who don’t or can’t attend.
 It is up to your planning, promotion, and execution to define how that story is told, and how your event is perceived externally.

-The definition phase of event planning typically involves the following:
+The definition phase of event planning typically involves identifying the following:

-- Defining the purpose of the event – what do you want the event to accomplish.
+- Purpose of the event – what you want the event to accomplish.

-- Defining the type of event – will the event be a conference, roadshow, festival, or another type of event.
+- Type of event – will the event be a conference, roadshow, festival, or another type of event?

-- Determining the nature and logistics of the event – timing, location, venue, activities.
+- Nature and logistics of the event – location, venue, timing, activities.

-- Creating an action plan – identify what actions are required to achieve a successful event.
+- Action plan – what actions are required to achieve a successful event.

-- Creating a budget for the event – identify budget categories and the anticipated costs associated with each category.
+- Budget – identify budget categories and the anticipated costs and projected revenue associated with each category.
+Learn more about Budgeting.

 Tips: